4turkuaz/spring-boot-async-threads-with-scheduling/README.md

 FileConfig:
  - INPUT_DIR: Directory that contains files containing integer-valued lines.
- - OUTPUT_DIR: Directory that after processing files, the result will be written under
+ - OUTPUT_DIR: Directory where after processing files, the result will be written into

  ThreadConfig: